MrMaksimize/docker-airflow/poseidon/dags/pv_production/README.md

 ## To Dos

+- Change execution date for when job is ready to go into production
 - Change 15min to 5min in production csv
 - Add functionality for trident.util.seaboard_updates.update_json_date
 - Future integration with Lucid BuildingOS API